-California is one of only two states that have set enforceable drinking water standards for the chemical perchlorate in drinking water (the other is Massachusetts).
+California and Massachusetts are the only states that have set enforceable drinking water standards for perchlorate in drinking water.
 Both states acted because there is no federal standard for this contaminant, despite the fact that it has been found in hundreds of drinking water sources at harmful levels across the U.S. While California has shown great leadership in analyzing the dangers of perchlorate and regulating the chemical in drinking water, Clean Water Action and its allies in the environmental community have long contended that its standard of 6 parts per billion (ppb) is not adequately protective of the most vulnerable Californians, namely pregnant women, fetuses, and young developing children.
 This contention was supported in a reevaluation of the safe level of perchlorate in water released by the California Office of Environmental Health Hazard Assessment (OEHHA) in January 2015.
 At that time state scientists revised the public health goal (the level at which no substantial health effects would occur within a community from drinking water over a lifetime) from 6 ppb to 1 ppb.

 What is perchlorate?

 Perchlorate is a chemical primarily used in solid fuel for missiles and rockets.
 Small amounts of perchlorate are also used in car air bags, military ordinance, fireworks, and fertilizer.
 At one time it was used as a medication, but serious side effects have resulted in it being used only rarely.
 While perchlorate is found naturally in the environment, most of it is man-made.
 Since the 1950s, over 870 million pounds of perchlorate have been manufactured in the United States.
 As a result of its production, use, and disposal perchlorate is being discovered in soil, drinking water, and irrigation water around the country.